The Facts

 Red

 *If any of the behaviours are against the law or organisational policies, are of concern to others, place a rangatahi (or others) at risk or are life-threatening; you, as a safe adult with information, have a duty of care to take action.
-Contact STOP, WellSTOP, SAFE Network and/or seek Police advice.
+Contact STOP, WellSTOP, SAFE Network and/or seek advice from Oranga Tamariki or Police.
 More information on making contact in our Respond section.

 Escalating your Assessment